-At JLU we have a staff member, Mrs. Dawn Brugger, dedicated to supporting The Pyramid Model implementation centerwide.
+At JLU we have a staff member, Mrs. Katie Groff, dedicated to supporting The Pyramid Model implementation centerwide.
 She provides many hours of individualized observation and support of teachers to help implement new strategies in their classrooms to better meet the social and emotional needs of the students.

 We have adopted program-wide expectations pictured below are used consistently throughout JLU and posted in all classrooms and common areas.

 Despite having concrete expectations and predicable schedules, we also know that kids can (and will) have big feelings and conflicts with their friends.
 As part of our Pyramid Model framework, we work with children to intentionally teach conflict resolution and coping skills, such as labeling their feelings, giving them appropriate ways to express their feelings, problem solving, and self-regulation strategies such as taking a breath, reading a book and taking a break.

 Our goal is to partner with families to model these expectations and remind your children of these expectations as you come to school.
 We regularly share common language, literature and strategies for parents to practice with your child(ren) at home.
 Family support and engagement within our program provide consistency in their young lives, support their healthy social emotional development, and provide the tools needed for future success.

 When normal behavior management techniques prove ineffective with persistent challenging behavior, or when one child hurts another, teachers will document this behavior on a Behavior Incident Report (BIR).